vsco/dcdr/README.md

 ### Starting the Watcher

 The `watch` command is central to how Decider features are distributed to nodes in a cluster.
-This command is a wrapper around `consul watch`.
-It observes the configured keyspace and writes a `JSON` file containing the exported structure to the configured [`Server:OutputPath`](#configuration).
+It observes the configured namespace and writes a `JSON` file containing the exported structure to the [`Server:OutputPath`](#configuration).

 By default the Decider configuration and watch path are located in `/etc/dcdr`.
 If this path does not exist you will need to create it.